 Figure 4 – Scheme diagram of the database organization and relations.

 PV defects and faults have been introduced in the DEFECTS table.
 Each record identifies the affected module (ID_MOD), the cell through the location code (CELL), the affected third of cell (POSITION IN CELL) as well as the date (DATE), inspector (INSPECTOR), type of defect (TYPE) and evolution of the defect in the module (EVOLUTION).

 Type value is an identifier described in the auxiliary table named DEFECT TYPE.
-PV faults were coded in the form: 0: snail track, 1: cell crack, 2: hot spot, 3: busbar discoloration, 4: cell discoloration, 5: EVA discoloration, 6: blue cell and 7: other.
+PV faults were coded in the form 0: snail track, 1: cell crack, 2: hot spot, 3: busbar discoloration, 4: cell discoloration, 5: EVA discoloration, 6: blue cell and 7: other.

 On the other hand, the EVOLUTION field in the DEFECTS table is associated to the auxiliary table named EVOLUTION.
-The evolution of the defect in the PV module is included according to the following descriptions: 0: new defect or not detected before, 1: already detected but remains equal that on the previous inspection, 2: has increased from the previous inspection and 3: has decreased from the previous inspection.
+The evolution of the defect in the PV module is included according to the following descriptions 0: new defect or not detected before, 1: already detected but remains equal that on the previous inspection, 2: has increased from the previous inspection and 3: has decreased from the previous inspection.

 Finally, graphic information can be also included.
 In this case, front and rear pictures of each analyzed module and front and rear thermographies has been taken.
 Moreover, the I-V curve obtained by a PV curve tracer has been stored.
 This information is organized in the FIGURES table which includes a hyperlink to the file (FILE), the type of figure (TYPE OF FIGURE) and its quality (FIGURE QUALITY).
 The type of figure is related to the auxiliary table named TYPE OF FIGURE.
 The figure quality is especially relevant in the case of thermographies and it is a one-digit code which description can be found in the previously described auxiliary table named QUALITY.

 As it can be seen in Figure 5, both pictures, thermographies and I-V curves are associated and spatially referenced to each of the modules.
 This results very useful as it allows spatially relating the measured attributes in each panel with this graphical information.
 Moreover, all graphics are available not only from the geodatabase but for quick access through the GIS map.

+Once the electrical measurements, faults detection and graphical information have been obtained, all data was compiled into a complete project constituting a GIS.

+Measurement procedures and equipment

+The followed methodology for the PV power plant status monitoring includes a visual and a measurement inspection.
+The visual inspection includes taking pictures of the front and rear parts of the PV module, as well as both calibrated thermographies.
+The measurement inspection involves the characterization of the PV module performance by the measurement of its characteristic I-V curve at working conditions and its extrapolation to the standardized STC conditions (incident global irradiance of 1000 W/m2, cell temperature of 25°C and 1.5 air mass).

+For the analysis of the thermal distribution in the PV modules a Fluke Ti40 thermal camera was used.
+It is mandatory to guarantee that there are no shadows on the PV modules during the process.
+This could cause unexpected irregular thermal areas conducting to a misinterpretation of the results.
+Moreover, high wind speed conditions must be avoided as convection thermal exchange may diffuse the thermal image.